 Get your pre-colored hair as light as possible

 The key to going gray without traces of the natural color blended in is to get the pre-colored hair as light as possible — almost white blonde to be able to tone it in a silver/ash blonde, according to de Zeeuw.
-“This can be done with either highlights or a full lightening service, depending on the length and the quality of the hair,” she says.
-“With every step, we can make the decision to either color the roots one shade lighter than the formula of the previous color service, or use a few lowlights to blend the color of the lengths with the roots.”
+“This can be done with either highlights or full lightening service, depending on the length and the quality of the hair,” she says.
+“With every step, we can make the decision to either color the roots one shade lighter than the formula of the previous color service or use a few lowlights to blend the color of the lengths with the roots.”
 This makes it possible to go even lighter at each of your next appointments until you have reached the lightest blonde possible.
 Then you can tone the hair with a silver/gray color gloss.

 Also like blonde, gray hair can get brassy and turn different colors overtime from exposure to the sun and other factors, so it needs to be maintained with a purple-rinse shampoo and conditioner that fights brassiness.
 Brown suggests starting this routine immediately after your first coloring process is complete.
-“Using purple-toned shampoos, such as Clairol Professional Shimmer Lights Shampoo Blonde & Silver and Kristin Ess The One Signature Shampoo, are great options, as they work to neutralize yellow tones and balance out brassiness.
+“Using purple-toned shampoos, such as Clairol Professional Shimmer Lights Shampoo Blonde & Silver and Kristin Ess The One Signature Shampoo, are great options, as they work to neutralize yellow tones and balance out the brassiness.
 It also keeps the gray a beautiful silver shade,” she adds.

 How much will it cost to go gray?

 If you are returning to your natural gray, it really depends on your desired length, amount of hair and the darkness of your existing chemical hair color, according to de Zeeuw.
-“If you have short hair with a dark blonde hair color, you could lift this up to a very light blond and tone it gray or silver with a double process (bleach and tone).
+“If you have short hair with dark blonde hair color, you could lift this up to a very light blond and tone it gray or silver with a double process (bleach and tone).
 This price would be $250+,” she says.
 “If you have long, dark brown colored hair, we would suggest a step-by-step plan to make the hair gradually lighter with highlights, which would take at least three sessions of full highlights and toners in six-months time, with a total cost of $1,000+.”

 If you have virgin hair that is completely uncolored and you are looking for a Kim K kind of gray, the factors affecting price are quite similar: length and the darkness of the hair.
-“A double process with toner will be the go-to service in long hair that needs to be done twice on the same day, which will easily cost $200 per process, totalling at least $400,” says de Zeeuw.
-“Then, to maintain the health of your hair, you’ll need in-salon treatments and professional haircare at home, which can cost you anywhere from $20 to $200.”
+“A double process with toner will be the go-to service in long hair that needs to be done twice on the same day, which will easily cost $200 per process, totaling at least $400,” says de Zeeuw.
+“Then, to maintain the health of your hair, you’ll need in-salon treatments and professional hair care at home, which can cost you anywhere from $20 to $200.”